jviotti/jsonbinpack-poc/docs/encoder/enum.markdown

 ### `BOUNDED_CHOICE_INDEX`

-This encoding stores the indexes of an enumeration consisting of up to 256 elements.
-The index is stored as an unsigned 8-bit integer.
+The encoding consists of an index to the enumeration choices encoded as an 8-bit unsigned integer.

 #### Options